Opinion: I worked at Twitter for seven years – this is what I want you to know

 We were, by and large, a hugely invested team; we believed in what we did.
 It was true of most of the company, actually.
 Not for nothing is the legend “#LoveWhereYouWork” emblazoned on the wall of every one of Twitter’s offices.
 We were working on an insanely powerful platform that can dictate the news agenda, impact the global market, make and ruin careers.
 It punches massively above its weight.

 My investment goes further than that, though.
 I was a relatively early adopter of Twitter; joining the platform in 2009 and watching the community grow around me.
-I remember the innocent times: of Stephen Fry, harmless meme games and Graham Linehan, before he was banned for airing his somewhat controversial views.
+I remember the innocent times: of Stephen Fry, harmless meme games, and Graham Linehan, before he started tweeting the controversial views that would eventually get him banned from the platform.
 I was there the day news broke that a young David Cameron allegedly once did something unspeakable to a pig’s head, and I don’t think I’ve ever laughed as much in my life.

 It’s an extremely relatable statement that’s also impenetrable to anyone not invested in Twitter culture.
 When people talk about being “very online” they basically mean “very on Twitter”.
 Facebook has more followers, Instagram has more influencers and TikTok is younger – somehow Twitter punches heavier than those in terms of its cultural impact.